-While there is often a lag time between a project and the public release of the images by a client, Mobile, Ala.-based film and television photographer Dan Anderson might have set a new record.
+There is often a lag in time between a project and the public release of the images.
+Mobile, Alabama-based film and television photographer, Dan Anderson, might have set a new record

-Back in 2019, he was the unit still photographer during filming of the raunchy teen comedy “Supercool,” a movie about two high school boys who are frustrated by being uncool and find their wildest dreams suddenly come true when one of them makes a wish at 11:11.
+Back in 2019, Dan worked as the unit still photographer during the filming of the raunchy teen comedy “Supercool.”
+The movie follows two high school boys who are frustrated by being uncool.
+Suddenly, their wildest dreams come true when one of them makes a wish at 11:11.
 The film was finally released this month along with Dan’s movie poster and promotional images.

 We have a tight-knit group of local crew members who work on films here so I’ve often gotten work thanks to my colleagues referring me to productions that come through.

-The main job of a unit still photographer is to take stills of film scenes as they’re being shot, which will then be used for promotional purposes.
+Unit still photographers capture stills during filming for promotional purposes.
 Additionally, it’s important to capture behind-the-scenes moments of the cast and crew, such as the director working with actors.

 For that part, I get to just lean into my photojournalism background and document as it happens.

 Filming for “Supercool” lasted six weeks, during which Dan was on set three or more days a week.
-Much of the film takes place at night, meaning the whole film crew, including Dan, worked from sundown to sun up.
+Much of the film takes place at night, meaning the whole film crew worked from sundown to sun up.
 Dan was generally working independently, without an assistant or direct feedback.

 There are a lot of moving parts on a film set and part of my job is figuring out how to get the images I need while not getting in the way of the crew and distracting the actors.

 While this isn’t usually a problem, it does require communication with everyone on set, from the crew to the actors.
 This is to ensure Dan doesn’t interfere with the filming.